greezlu/clicker/README.md

 Executable release was compiled using default [compiler](https://www.autohotkey.com/docs/Scripts.htm#ahk2exe).
 Feel free to compile by yourself.
 Initial point is `index.ahk`.

 You also need to disable defender to use executable as there is no signature provided by compiler.

+**Example for CLI compilation:**

+    Ahk2Exe.exe /in index.ahk /out ahk /icon icon.ico

 ## Scenario example for keyboard click
 1. Open `ahk.exe`.